 We’re a major UK chemistry department conducting a wide spectrum of fundamental and applied research.
-In 2014, 95% of our research was ranked either ‘world-leading’ or ‘internationally excellent’ by the Research Excellence Framework (REF).
-Since then, we have:
+99% of the research ouputs submitted were ranked either “world-leading” or “internationally excellent” by the Research Excellence Framework (REF) 2021.
+We have:

 Delivered impactful research